-How a Pepperdine Master of Public Policy Degree Prepares you for a Career at a Think-Tank
+How a Pepperdine MPP Degree Prepares you for a Career at a Think-Tank

 Troy Senik (MPP ’07) has made quite a wave in the world of public policy.
 His interest in the Pepperdine School of Public Policy (SPP) was discovered by the school’s unique expansive approach to the subject, offering an important balance between qualitative and quantitative analysis as well as providing their students with a truly rigorous, beneficial, and applicable curriculum.
 Furthermore, SPP prepares students for careers in a variety of sectors that individuals may decide to pursue once completing their masters program.
 Many students who graduate from SPP seek employment in the federal government, the state and local governments, nonprofits, and policy-related private enterprise including large corporations and consulting firms.